 Sequence constructors like in-list, in-vector and in-string simply make explicit the use of a list, vector, or string as a sequence.
-Since they raise an exception when given the wrong kind of value, and since they otherwise avoid a run-time dispatch to determine the sequence type, they enable more efficient code generation; see §11.8 "Iteration Performance" for more information.
+Along with in-range, these constructors raise an exception when given the wrong kind of value, and since they otherwise avoid a run-time dispatch to determine the sequence type, they enable more efficient code generation; see §11.9 "Iteration Performance" for more information.